 Though they are edible species, field mushrooms are not a popular choice for commercial purposes because they mature rapidly and have a short shelf life.

 Let me introduce a beautiful mushroom named Yellow Chanterelle.
 With the golden yellow color, they are quite simple to identify.
 In fact, the color can range from light yellow to dark yellow.
 Their body’s width is from 1 to 4 inches and 2 to 4-inch tall.

 Overall, they look like a vase with a hollow in the center.
 They grow in many places, especially in Europe, Mediterranean Basin, Or Scandinavia.

 In terms of flavor, these fungi have a peppery and smoky taste when raw, but they can come out earthy and milder in flavor with a tender texture once cooked.

-Speaking of their health benefits, Yellow Chanterelle is prized for its rich vitamin D to boost your bone health and immunity.
+Speaking of their health benefits, Yellow Chanterelle is prized for its rich content of vitamin D to boost your bone health and immunity.

 21. Maitake Mushroom (Grifola Frondosa)

-Maitake (aka sheep’s head) mushroom is another special fungus native to various places such as North America, China, and Europe.
+Maitake (sheep’s head) mushroom is another special fungus native to various places such as North America, China, and Europe.
 Their peak season is from late summer to early fall.